-Neema currently leads two modules on the Criminology course; Trials and Errors and Media and Crime.
-In the past she has led the modules of Project Preparation and Skills for Criminal Justice.
+Neema currently leads two modules; Trials and Errors and Media, Society and Crime.
+She also co-leads the module Crime News and Criminology.
+In the past she has led the modules Project Preparation and Skills for Criminal Justice.
 Her research interests include youth crime, developmental criminology, forensic psychology, violent offenders, and moral decision-making.

 Neema joined ARU in 2016 as Lecturer in Criminology.
 Previously, she held a post as Assistant Professor of Psychology and Psychology Laboratory Manager at Richmond, The American International University in London.
 Prior to this, Neema managed the 8th fieldwork wave and research team for the longitudinal Peterborough Adolescent and Young Adult Development Study (PADS+) at the Institute of Criminology (University of Cambridge), where she completed her PhD.

-Neema currently leads two modules on the Criminology course; Trials and Errors and Media and Crime.
+Neema currently leads two modules; Trials and Errors and Media, Society and Crime.
+She also co-leads the module Crime News and Criminology.
 In the past she has led the modules of Project Preparation and Skills for Criminal Justice.
-Neema also teaches on the Crime, News, and Criminology module.
-All of her teaching is on the BA (Hons) Criminology course.
+Her research interests include youth crime, developmental criminology, forensic psychology, violent offenders, and moral decision-making.

 Trivedi-Bateman, N. 2015.
 The roles of empathy, shame, and guilt in violence decision-making.
 PhD thesis, University of Cambridge.